variousauthors/Raphael.FreeTransform/README.md

 given images, the rest will be drawn normally.
 The images will be scaled to match the axis size option given above.
 If the false value is passed in, then the handles will be rendered as circles.

 Default: false

+####  `handle_attrs: false | { east: string, south: string, west: string, north: string }`

+Sets the attributes of each handle individually, in addition to any attributes previously set with `attrs`.
+The given values cascade over the previosuly set attrs, so if `attrs: { fill: 'red', stroke: 'blue' }` and `handle_attrs: { east: { fill: 'blue' } }`, then the east handle will have a blue fill and a blue outline.

+Default: false

+####  `handle_classes: false | { east: string, south: string, west: string, north: string }`

+Sets classes on the handles.
+This can be useful!

+Default: false